 Native vs hybrid apps: Key points to help you decide the best way forward

-You might be thinking of developing a mobile application, but confused how to go about it or from where to start due to the various technologies available to develop apps?
+You might be thinking of developing a mobile application, but confused about how to go about it or from where to start due to the various technologies available to develop apps?
 Also, which is the best for your business – a native app or a hybrid app?
 Let’s find out.

-Your choice of a native or a hybrid app will depend on several contrasting factors including your budget, targeted audience and your deadline.
+Your choice of a native or a hybrid app will depend on several contrasting factors including your budget, targeted audience, and your deadline.
 The very moment you decide to invest in a mobile app, you immediately come across loads of terminology.

-You need to know the difference between iOS and Android and the nature of native, hybrid and web apps.
+You need to know the difference between iOS and Android and the nature of native, hybrid, and web apps.
 And very importantly, you also need to find out which app is the most suitable for you.
-So, in this article, we will go through all the differences between the two types of apps, understand which one to use and will make you aware of some of the benefits of each.
+So, in this article, we will go through all the differences between the two types of apps, understand which one to use, and will make you aware of some of the benefits of each.

-What is native mobile app?
+What is a native mobile app?

-A native mobile application is a smartphone program that has been created for use with a particular platform or device like for iOS, Android, Blackberry and so on.
+A native mobile application is a smartphone program that has been created for use with a particular platform or device like for iOS, Android, Blackberry, and so on.
 Native apps are encoded in a particular programming language such as Objective C for iOS and Java for Android operating systems.
 Native mobile apps are fast and more efficient in terms of performance.
-They also have access to the built-in features of the handset, like its camera, address book, GPS, accelerometer, compass and the list of contacts.
+They also have access to the built-in features of the handset, like its camera, address book, GPS, accelerometer, compass, and the list of contacts.
 Moreover, these apps are quite well supported by the platform owners along with specific libraries and support.

 This kind of app is expensive to build because it is generally designed to run on a particular operating system or a specific device, the one based on either iOS or Android.